Aniketc068/pdf_generator/README.md

 - Only one instance can run at a time

-- Default text position is at (497, 125) in PDF coordinates
+- Default text position is Center of the PDF coordinates

 - Watermark transparency is set to 20%